 long long ago another aspect of history to value

 For several years I have been trying to get a donate button up on this blog page to help defray the time and expense of this little side creation.
 I got the required Paypal business account.
 I printed out instructions three times following the observation that the WordPress-Paypal interface is difficult.
 And twice I have copied and pasted code.
 Alasses 😦 Now I read small print and find I need a paid WordPress platform.
-If you are swimming in finances relatively speaking (and would like a tax deduction) or just really really like this blog please please take advantage of Martha Richards and WomenArts offer to pass on to me
+For several years a feminist 501(C)3 has passed through a large donation to me, but it is not staffed adequately for handling lots of little ones.

 Northampton High School student Jim Bridgman knew he was gay in the 1970s.
 He was a teenager with no one to turn to for support.
 Feeling frightened, isolated and confused, he joined other teens in snickering at the newly-out and obvious lesbians who patronized Forbes Library, where he worked part-time.